 Call 9-1-1 to report an illegal or hazardous fire.

-- Portable fire pits may be used on a deck but they must sit on non-combustible material such as brick or stone, and not directly on your wooden deck.
+- Portable fire pits may be used on a deck, but they must sit on non-combustible material such as brick or stone, and not directly on your wooden deck.

-Fire pits must be at least two metres away from any building or combustible material such as your fence.
+- Fire pits must be at least two metres away from any building or combustible material such as your fence.

-Fire pits must NOT be under any trees, branches, plants or other materials that can catch fire.
+- Fire pits must NOT be under any trees, branches, plants, or other materials that can catch fire.

 Only burn clean, dry firewood.
 Do NOT burn:

-- Wood that is painted, treated or contains glue or resin
+- Wood that is painted, treated or contains glue or resin,

-- Wet or green/fresh cut wood
+- Wet or green/fresh-cut wood,

-- Yard waste (cut grass or leaves)
+- Yard waste (cut grass or leaves),

-- Rubber or plastic
+- Rubber or plastic, or

 You can be fined, up to $2,000, for not following Canmore's bylaws.
 These bylaws help protect our community.

 - Fire pits may only be used between 10 a.m. and 1 a.m.

 - Take precautions to prevent smoke from disturbing your neighbors.